udemyDevops/CI-CD-with-Jenkins/CI-pipeline/PaaC.md

 * Once the pipeline job is completed, can view the output --> build history --> click on the success/failed button beside the job number (eg: #1).

-* To view the individual stage --> click on 'stages' --> click on any stage to see the respective stage status/output
+* To view the individual stage --> click on `stages` --> click on any stage to see the respective stage status/output

 ## pipeline with code analysis and Quality gates
 The next step is code analysis (![CI-pipeline-flow](CI-pipeline-flow.png)) which is to check below aspects to improve the code quality